Security Architecture

 ?

-Unix domain sockets provide kernel-enforced access control (UID-based), have no network attack surface, and are cleaned up by the OS.
-They're the most secure IPC mechanism available for same-machine communication between the agent and Claude Code hook.
+Local IPC provides OS-enforced access control, has no network attack surface, and is cleaned up automatically.
+It's the most secure mechanism available for same-machine communication between the agent and Claude Code hook.

 ?

-Compromising one project's keypair doesn't compromise others.
-Each pairing gets its own X25519 keypair, stored in a separate config file with 0600 permissions.
+Compromising one pairing's keypair doesn't compromise others.
+Each pairing gets its own X25519 keypair with secret keys stored in the OS keychain.
 This limits the blast radius of any single key compromise.

 ?